tumes/pocket-patches/README.md

 ## Kaeru no Tame ni Kane wa Naru (English patch)

-Update: I've somewhat resolved these issues.
-I think title screen is good or very close.
-Sprite no longer messes up the info bar, but it is z-indexed wrong (shows up over the bar instead of being hidden by it).
-And the pause transition is _almost_ right (some sprites get messed up on part of the intro).

 This converts `Kaeru no Tame ni Kane wa Naru (English v1.0)` to the `.pocket` format.